 - Partners: People commonly refer to the owners of a law firm as being the "partners."
 Partners are usually the most experienced lawyers in a firm and, consequently, they charge the highest fees and receive a share of the overall profits.
 Depending on the legal structure of the firm, they might be called "Members" or "Shareholders."
 While law firms often have a "Managing Partner" who runs the operations of the firm, most firms do not typically use the more corporate-style language of "CEO" or "President."

-- Associates: Lawyers who are employed by a firm but who aren't owners are usually called "associates."
+- Associates: Lawyers who are employed by a firm, but who aren't owners, are usually called "associates."
 Associates can be excellent lawyers, but typically have less experience than the partners of the firm.
 Much of their work will be reviewed by partners, and they may have very little personal contact with clients for their first few years at the firm.
-Although practices vary from firm to firm, associates may have to work for perhaps three to 10 years before they are considered for partnership.
-Given their experience, associates tend to bill at lower rates than partners.
+Although practices vary from firm to firm, associates may have to work for perhaps three to ten years before they are considered for partnership.
+Given their experience, associates tend to bill clients at lower rates than partners.
 Therefore, as a client, you might prefer that certain work is handled by a smart associate for a lower hourly rate.

-- Contract Lawyers: A firm will sometimes hire outside lawyers as independent contractors to do part-time work.
+- Contract lawyers: A firm will sometimes hire outside lawyers as independent contractors to do part-time work.
 The firm will usually pay a contract lawyer on an hourly basis and then bill out his or her time at a higher rate in order to cover overhead costs and hopefully make a profit.
 It is common for a firm to do this when they are particularly busy, or when the Contract Lawyer has a specific expertise on a matter (e.g., a specific type of real estate transaction or a certain type of appeal).

-- "Of Counsel" Lawyers: Many firms will also develop an affiliation with one or more lawyers under an "of counsel" arrangement.
+- "Of counsel" lawyers: Many firms will also develop an affiliation with one or more lawyers under an "of counsel" arrangement.
 The types of arrangements that can be called "of counsel" are sometimes hard to neatly define, but it usually is something more than a part-time contracting relationship.
-For example, a lawyer who is quasi-retired may continue a relationship with his or her firm on an "of counsel" basis rather than being a partner.
+For example, a lawyer who is quasi-retired may continue a relationship with his or her firm on an "of counsel" basis rather than remaining a partner.

-- Paralegals: A paralegal is someone who has legal training but who is not a lawyer.
+- Paralegals: A paralegal is someone who performs quasi-legal functions and assists attorneys, but is not an attorney.
 Paralegals can serve a very important role in a law firm by providing critical support to lawyers when they are working on cases.
-In many instances, paralegals can have a practical working knowledge of the law that can make them more valuable to a law firm than a new associate.
+In many instances, paralegals have a practical working knowledge of the law and of court or administrative procedures that makes them valuable to a law firm.
 They are able to work under the supervision of a lawyer on the detail work that has to be done on every case but that cannot justify the high billing rates of a lawyer.
-Paralegals typically bill at rates that are probably half of what a lawyer charges.

-- Legal Assistants: This is really a catchall term that is sometimes used by law firms to describe anyone in a law office who assists in working on legal matters.
+- Legal assistants: This is a catchall term that is sometimes used by law firms to describe anyone in a law office who assists attorneys in working on legal matters.
 It may include paralegals, legal secretaries, and other support staff.
 These individuals generally do not have law licenses, but do have experience with legal practice, or are recent college graduates who have sufficient education to handle tedious tasks like summarizing deposition transcripts.

-- Legal Secretaries: Every lawyer is burdened with an endless barrage of administrative details and procedural requirements that are a part of practicing law.
+- Legal secretaries: Every lawyer is burdened with an endless barrage of administrative details and procedural requirements that are a part of practicing law.
 These duties and requirements can be a huge distraction for a lawyer who doesn't have a competent legal secretary to organize and assist with the day-to-day affairs of his or her practice.
-Part of the process of hiring a lawyer may even include an assessment of whether he or she has a good legal secretary.
+Depending on the law firm, "legal assistant" and "legal secretary" are sometimes interchangeable titles.

-- Administrative Personnel: Larger law firms will have their own administrative personnel to run the internal operations of the firm.
-While administrative staff generally don't charge for their services, they do constitute an overhead cost that is ultimately reflected in billing rates.
-Administrative staff may include accountants, bookkeepers, librarians, billing and accounts receivable personnel and human resources personnel.
+- Administrative personnel: Larger law firms will have their own administrative personnel to run internal operations.
+While administrative staff generally don't charge clients directly for their services, they do constitute an overhead cost that is ultimately reflected in billing rates.
+Administrative staff may include accountants, bookkeepers, librarians, billing and accounts receivable personnel, and human resources personnel.

-- Marketing Directors: Responsible for creating a positive image for their law firms, the goal is to attract new clients and retaining existing ones.
+- Marketing directors: Responsible for creating a positive image for their law firms, marketing directors are charged with attracting new clients and retaining existing ones.
 Marketing staffs are most common at larger law firms.

-- Other Personnel: Many law firms will have runners, part-time clerical help and other staff members to perform certain functions of the law office.
+- Other personnel: Many law firms will have runners, part-time clerical help, technology experts, and other staff members to perform certain functions of the law office.
 The larger the law office, the more likely you will find such personnel on staff.
 Clients are unlikely to interact with many of these behind-the-scenes employees.